What a motley clowder showed theirselves on our roof at the next fat moon!

 Scabface held the westward wall, and Onix thought we should not friend him?
 If any knew a way into Essex House, it were he.

-I twitched my fine plume of a tail as I passed Scabface by, and he took my meaning.
+I twitched my fine plume of a tail as I passed by Scabface, and he took my meaning.

 “Save for the rude and barbarous strangers that come for trade or ambassage,” sayt Kettie.
 “Though some learn the custom of the baths and go every day, as is writ.”